 What to know about Marylebone

-The Marsh & Parsons Marylebone office is relatively new in our portfolio.
 Bordered by Oxford Street to the south and running up to Regent's Park in the north, Great Portland Street to the east and Edgware Road to the west, Marylebone is inherently an area central to almost all other London districts, and is surrounded by a vibrant and varied culture.

-David Ruddock, Associate Director of sales at the Marylebone office, believes that a large part of its charm is owed to its distinct village-like feel, despite being a stone's throw from the hustle and bustle of Oxford Street and the West End.
+David Ruddock, Associate Director at the Marylebone office, believes that a large part of its charm is owed to its distinct village-like feel, despite being a stone's throw from the hustle and bustle of Oxford Street and the West End.
 "Marylebone is an area that has always been extremely attractive to buyers, and while it embraces community spirit and a more relaxed pace of life than its neighbouring West End, it is by no means boring.
 With a plethora of shops, restaurants, pretty garden squares, museums and nightlife, Marylebone has something for everyone."

 The name Marylebone is derived from a medieval church called St. Marys, which was built on the banks of a stream called the Tyburn, or Ty-Bourne.
 The church and the surrounding area became known as St. Mary-le-bourne, eventually being shortened to Marylebone as we know it today.
 Although the church was destroyed long ago, the winding path of the Tyburn is traced by what is now Marylebone Lane.

-Although often associated with its medical connections, being the home to both Harley Street and Wimpole Street, Marylebone is also a great hub for music, boasting the Royal Academy of Music and Wigmore Hall.
+Whilst often associated with its medical connections, being the home to both Harley Street and Wimpole Street, Marylebone is also a great hub for music, boasting the Royal Academy of Music and Wigmore Hall.

 Over the years, Marylebone has been home to an abundance of famous names including T.S Eliot, Yoko Ono, Noel Gallagher, Madonna, Charles Dickens, Paul McCartney, Lord Byron and of course the fictional Sherlock Holmes.
 As well as very accomplished writers, artists and musicians, Marylebone also attracts wealthy professionals, city workers, foreign buyers and families.